CTF-FlagFrenzy/challenges/crypto-challenge-I/writeup.md

 # Ceasar chiffre 1

-This challange is a simple challange using a ceasar cypher to encrypt a password to a zip file.
+This challange is a simple challange using a ceasar cypher.
 The user is presented with the following screen
 ![image](https://github.com/user-attachments/assets/97756011-c544-4d53-b0b6-bb1a5d3c5d77)
 It is basically a flag that was encrypted using the ceasar cypher, a simple algorythm often used in easy CTF challanges.